tkuriyama/uke-strings/docs/general/_posts/2021-08-28-Aquila-Soprano-Unwound-Low-G.md

 ### Sound Impression / Comparison

-Although a low G strings is unlikely to produce volume that's in line with other strings on the HF-1 (due do its soprano size), the Aquila sounds relatively balanced when used with Fremont Black Line Mediums.
+Although a low G string is unlikely to produce volume that's in line with other strings on the HF-1 (due do its soprano size), the Aquila sounds relatively balanced when used with Fremont Black Line Mediums.

 Compared to the unwound low G string that comes with the Fremont Black Line low G set, it sounds louder and more resonant.